 » Soot (matte): black walls in closet “office” and kitchen

 The internet.
 If I don’t know how to do something, I Google it.
 Trial and error helps, too.
-We bought this house with zero knowledge of construction or any type of home improvement beyond painting (and we weren’t even doing that right).
-If we can do it, so can you.
+We bought the house in Newburgh with zero knowledge of construction or any type of home improvement beyond painting (and we weren’t even doing that right).
+If I can do it, so can you.
 Really!

 Other stuff